Altitude sickness helicopter rescue at Everest Base Camp, Nepal

 Can fit people get altitude sickness?

-What if I’ve had altitude sickness before?
+What if I have had altitude sickness before?

 Previous AMS is a risk factor for future episodes.
 Tell your guide before the trek begins.
 Your itinerary may be adjusted to include extra acclimatisation time, and your guide will monitor you more closely at altitude transitions.